warmachine028/memories/README.md

 -   Image Drag and Drop functionality in Preview while creation
 -   Private Post and Comment Deletion Functionality
 -   Attention to detail features like comment circular progress, custom Private button gives it the wow factor
--   Post Owners can regulate comments in their posts
+-   Post Owners and commenters can regulate comments in their posts
 -   While deleting comment TrashCan icon turns CircularProgress
 -   Comments section only visible if at least 1 comment exist in a post.
+-   Custom user detail page including newly written dataBase query and Backend Logic

 ## Tech Stack Used

 -   Material UI: Styling & Icons
 -   MongoDB: For DataBase Management
--   ExpressJs: For BaackEnd Routing
+-   ExpressJs: For BackEnd Routing
 -   React: FrontEnd Developement
 -   NodeJS: For BackEnd developement
 -   Netlify: For hosting the frontEnd